EBI-Metagenomics/EMG-docs/docs/portal.rst

 Search tool
 ^^^^^^^^^^^
-The Search tool, underlayed by `EBI search <https://www.ebi.ac.uk/ebisearch/overview.ebi>`_, can be accessed from any page using the 'search' tab or the 'search' buttom located on the right of the EBI Metagenomics banner.
+The Search tool, underpinned by `EBI search <https://www.ebi.ac.uk/ebisearch/overview.ebi>`_, can be accessed from any page using the 'search' tab or the 'search' button located on the right of the EBI Metagenomics banner.
 The search space can be restricted using the 'search' field from the latter.

 The search page contains 3 tabs allowing users to navigate between project, sample and run search levels.
 In each tab, the left hand side panel provide a number of facets that can be used to restrict the search space.

 - at the project level, the search can be restricted by 'biome' and 'centre name'.
 Selection of any of the facets will impact the search at sample and run level in order to be able to drill down into the results.
-Search results can be donwloaded as tab-separated file.
+Search results can be downloaded as tab-separated file.
 - at the sample level, in addition to 'biome', the choice of facets includes 'temperature', 'depth', 'sequencing method', 'sample origination', 'disease status' and 'phenotype', when provided.
 Note that these metadata are provided by the data submitter and are not curated.
 - at the run level, users can restrict their searches according to 'biome', 'temperature', 'depth', 'pipeline version', 'organism', 'experiment type' as well as Go and InterPro terms.